NotAI Pixel

 false |

-Some customers need the pixel to be served from their own origin so it survives aggressive adblocker lists that target well-known third-party domains.
+Some customers need the pixel to be served from their own origin so it keeps loading when adblocker lists block well-known third-party domains.
 For those cases we issue a pre-packaged api.js with your integration ID, region, and reporting endpoints baked in, which you host on a subdomain of your own site.

 The setup is self-service from your dashboard: